cnblogs/vscode-cnb/README.md

-# cnb-blogger README
+# vscode-cnb README

-This is the README for your extension "cnb-blogger".
+This is the README for your extension "vscode-cnb".
 After writing up a brief description, we recommend including the following sections.

 ## Features